dreger/kqdreger.com/_posts/2012-11-13-the-tinkerer.md

 The Tinkerer was a good web designer, a good programmer and a good writer.
 But having things come easy to him eventually led to trouble.

 Creative was his mind, that he started dozens of small projects - though few ever saw completion.
 Hours were spent tweaking the colors, and fonts on his website.
-At first, this could be seen as an admirable dedication to the details, but in reality it was a vaccum for the any spare time he had.
+At first, this could be seen as an admirable dedication to the details, but in reality it was a vacuum for the any spare time he had.

 Time ran short.
 Studying, sleep and showers were being cut to make up the difference.
 Days felt longer as a tired mind moves more slowly.
 I'll go to bed early tonight, the Tinkerer would say, only to succumb to allure of making one last midnight change to some code.